SShivamshan/SShivamshan/README.md

 ## Education

-- **MSc/MEng in Intelligent Systems Engineering** - Specialization in Robotics & AI
+- **MEng in Intelligent Systems Engineering** - Specialization in Robotics & AI
-- **BSc/BEng in Complex Systems Engineering** - Specialization in Industrial robotics
+- **BEng in Complex Systems Engineering** - Specialization in Industrial robotics

 ## Connect With Me